-The Academy Trust has undertaken fundraising during 2019/20 where funds have been raised to support local and national charities such as Children in Need.
-Traditional approaches to fundraising have been used, including non uniform days.
+The Academy Trust has undertaken fundraising during 2020/21 where funds have been raised to support local and national charities.
+Traditional approaches to fundraising have been used, including non-uniform days.
 All funds are collected by the Finance Department and paid to the relevant charity via BACS or directly to the charity chosen bank.